Why aren't YOU using this?

-4. Affordability.
-The IUD has a hefty upfront cost ($300-500) plus the fee for the insertion, but you will likely only be responsible for a co-pay if you have insurance.
-Birth control pills, on the other hand, can easily cost over $200 annually.
+The IUD has a hefty upfront cost ($300 to $500) plus the fee for the insertion, but you will likely only have to pay a co-pay if you have insurance.
+Birth control pills, on the other hand, can easily cost over $200 dollars annually.
 The IUD is good to go for five years, which makes it the most inexpensive form of birth control available on the market.
-Jagged Little Pill: Paying For Birth Control

 IUDs are rising in popularity, even among college-aged women who have never given birth.
-(Traditionally, it has only been used by women who have been pregnant before.)
+(Traditionally, only women who have been pregnant before have used it.)
 However, not all doctors are comfortable recommending and inserting them, since research in favor of the IUD is a very recent development.
-If the trends abroad are any indication, however, the IUD is poised to make a comeback in the States, where women unhappy with the Pill have long yearned for an alternative.
+If the trends abroad are any indication, however, the IUD is making a comeback in the United States, where women unhappy with the pill have long yearned for an alternative.